ElMassimo/vite_ruby/docs/guide/migration.md

 }
 ```

-You could alernatively move your assets directly within your [sourceCodeDir](https://vite-ruby.netlify.app/config/#sourcecodedir) in `config/vite.json`, and you would not need to add to `watchAdditionalPaths` nor add an alias, but you would still need to change assets within the `.css` files such as the following:
+You could alternatively move your assets directly within your [sourceCodeDir](https://vite-ruby.netlify.app/config/#sourcecodedir) in `config/vite.json`, and you would not need to add to `watchAdditionalPaths` nor add an alias, but you would still need to change assets within the `.css` files such as the following:

 ```css
 // before, from file: app/assets/fonts/OpenSans.woff2